 Furkan joined Watsi on May 16th, 2015.
-Six years ago, Furkan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Furkan's most recent donation traveled 2,700 miles to support Edna, a single mother from Kenya, to fund surgery so she can walk again.
+Eight years ago, Furkan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Furkan's most recent donation traveled 2,700 miles to support Bramwel, a 10-year-old boy from Kenya, to fund angular deformity correction.